69th Year! 69th Year!

 Dunfermline Press article BALLROOM: New owner to ban promotions and says city’s a shocker for drink-fuelled bad behaviour.”
 (By: Gary Fitzpatrick)

-"Gigs will be age 14+ although under 16's must be accompanied by an adult.
+"Gigs will mostly be for age 14+ although under 16's must be accompanied by an adult.
 18-21s will need to show ID at the bar to purchase alcohol".
 "All our gigs operate this way unless a band isn't suited to the Under 18's in which case we will keep it 18+".
 (John Gallacher - Operations & Security Manager, CLG)

 Dunfermline Press article Revamped nightclub promises live music boost for city centre" by Gary Fitzpatrick (The Dunfermline Press - Wednesday, 14th November, 2007)